-financial benefit of expected electoral victory.
-As discussed in Section 2.1.3, many political scientists believe it implausible that the likelihood of a voter being pivotal in a political election is high enough to overcome costs of voting, and empirical studies-generally experimental-have produced evidence for utility from voting itself.
+In Eq.
+(1), shareholders weigh expected financial benefits $P \cdot B$ against net costs C - D, in which D represents any consumption, or "expressive," benefit of voting other than the direct financial benefit of expected electoral victory.
+As discussed in Section 2.1, many political scientists believe it implausible that the likelihood of a voter being pivotal in a political election is high enough to overcome costs of voting, and empirical studies-generally experimental-have produced evidence for utility from voting itself.